AmnonTamsut/AmnonTamsut/README.md

 ### Hi there 👋
-My name is Amnon, i'm a 2nd year computer science student.
+My name is Amnon, I'm a 2nd-year computer science student.

 Here you can find both personal and academic projects.

-- 🌱 I’m currently studying Algorithms & Intro to Probabillity
+- 🌱 I’m currently studying Algorithms 2 & Advanced programming
 - 📫 How to reach me: AmnonTamsut66@gmail.com